There are actually two different types of “farm use” license plates in Virginia.

 On a related note, you should be entirely truthful on any and all applications for, and usage of, F-tags.

-The Virginia Code specifically states that any altering or forgery of a title relating to F-tags is a Class 6 felony.
-This is punishable with between 12 months and 5 years in jail, or, alternatively, up to 12 months in jail and a fine of not more than $2,500.
+This is punishable by between 12 months and 5 years in jail, or, alternatively, up to 12 months in jail and a fine of not more than $2,500.